 - Asia is picking up fast too, particularly in infrastructure.
 Asia now has numerous specialized clinical trial centers with advanced equipment and technology.

 - Fast-growing Asian economies are engaged heavily in enhancing legacy information technology (IT) systems and are at the forefront of innovation.

-- However, issues might exist in smaller Asian cities or fast growth cities with insufficient infrastructure investment.
+- However, issues might exist in smaller Asian cities or fast-growing cities with insufficient infrastructure investment.
 Technology dependent data capturing methods and backup infrastructure may need to be planned.

 Another important factor for consideration is data acceptability.
-Frost and Sullivan white paper also identified the potential, quality standards and capabilities of Investigators and sites in Asia.
+Frost and Sullivan’s white paper also identified the potential, quality standards, and capabilities of Investigators and sites in Asia.

 - Western sites have more experience and established acceptability for US FDA and EMA regulatory submissions.